Province of Udine: Geography

 The province of Udine is the largest and most populous of the four provinces in the autonomous region of Friuli-Venezia Giulia in northeastern Italy.
 To the north is the international border with Austria and Slovenia.
-To the west lies the Province of Pordenone, which was subdivided from Udine in 1968.
-To the southwest lies the Province of Venice and to the east, the Province of Trieste.
+To the west lies the province of Pordenone, which was subdivided from Udine in 1968.
+To the southwest lies the province of Venice and to the east the province of Trieste and the province of Gorizia.
 The south of the province has a coastline on the Adriatic Sea.
 The province is located in the lowlands of the Po-Venetian Valley, south of the Venetian Prealps and the Alpine foothills of Friuli.
 The provincial capital is the city of Udine.

 The northerly part of the province is mountainous with pine forests, upland pastures and mountain lakes.
 The hilly area in the centre is characterised by vineyards which produces the wines of the region, including an internationally famous white wine.
 The southwesterly part of the province is flat, low-lying land farmed and irrigated intensively, and the coast has beaches, sand dunes and lagoons.
 To the southeast, the land is higher where the limestone Karst Plateau reaches the Adriatic, and there are cliffs on the coast.
 A number of rivers cross the province, rising in the Alps and flowing south to the Adriatic.
-Foremost of these is the Tagliamento which forms the western boundary of the province.
+Foremost of these is the Tagliamento, which forms the western boundary of the province.
 The soil is porous and much of the water from the mountains flows underground to resurface as a zone of springs on the plain.